-The Science of IVF: What to know about Alabama's 'extrauterine children' ruling
+The science of IVF: What to know about Alabama's 'extrauterine children' ruling

 3. IVF can be used to avoid genetic diseases.
 It can also be used by same-sex couples who want children.

 Some patients will choose to get genetic testing for embryos before they are transferred.
 For example, older patients may choose testing because the risks of chromosomal abnormalities in the embryo rise with age.
-And parents who might carry a genetic disease they don't want to pass on may also opt for tests, Feinberg says.
-Known as PGD-IVF, for "preimplantation genetic diagnosis," it can help people avoid devastating illnesses such as Tay-Sachs disease and other conditions.
+And those who might carry a genetic disease they don't want to pass on may also opt for tests, Feinberg says.
+Known as PGT-IVF, for "preimplantation genetic testing," it can help people avoid devastating illnesses such as Tay-Sachs disease and other conditions.

 Waiting for those results before transferring the embryo can add several weeks to an IVF cycle, she says.